 All those interested in the Society for the Protection of Women and Children are anxious that as many as possible should attend their "At Home" which will be held at the Pioneer Club on Thursday evening at 8 o'clock.
-These parties are always well arranged with a musical programme and supper, and an added attraction this week will be an address to given by Mrs. Peter Fraser, J.P., who have affairs.
+These parties are always well arranged with a musical programme and supper, and an added attraction this week will be an address to siven by Mrs. Peter Fraser, J.P., who is exweek will be an address to given by Mrs. Peter Fraser, J.P., work ex-ceptionally well informed in women's affairs affairs.

-The society has had a definite increase in its cases this year, and some account will be given of the work, which, though often sad is most interesting, and without giving my personal ideas or clues to those who come for help and advice, a general view of what is done can be given.
+The society has had a definite in-crease in its cases this year, and some account will be given of the work, which, though often sad is most interesting, and without giving my personal ideas or clues to those who come for help and advice, a general view of what is done can be given.
 Information about entrance cards may be obtained from Mrs. Coventry, at the society's room in Bowen House, Bowen Street.
 It is hoped that many will avail